"Radio Warfare is for people in radio who want to improve their own radio skills, unlock their own potential, and to realise their own ambitions."

 See their latest bargains HERE

 Radio stations should always try to use the very best, pristine quality recordings.
 Many listeners notice every scratch, click and pop.

 The source for music played on radio stations is very importantt.
 Regular MP3s are often poor quality and once a low -res MP3s is processed, then it will be degraded even further.
 Apple's iTunes system and then iPods (both launched in 2001) have made good quality music downloads easy to accomplish and totally legal.

 Record companies initially resisted the idea of downloading and tried all sorts to prevent it.
 They soon realised that the genie was 'out of the bottle' and, after misguided attempts to have ISPs report people for sharing audio, the record companies realised and sold downloads themselves for less than $1 a track.

 There are many sources now for music downloads but these two are by far the best ones, giving the widest range of music and at the best quality;

 Amazon Prime and Apple iTunes

 This is of course very dependent on the type of radio station you decide to be, what format and the amount of speech you feel your station should have.

 Even the most music focused radio stations feel the need to have some speech content, especially at the most important time of day, which is almost always breakfast time.
-Making sure your breakfast time presenters (and others) have access to the latest information is important.
+Making sure your breakfast time presenters (and other key hosts) have access to the latest information is important.